Scottie Barnes

 Scott Wayne Barnes Jr. (born August 1, 2001) is an American professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
 He played college basketball for the Florida State Seminoles, earning third-team all-conference honors in the Atlantic Coast Conference (ACC) as a freshman in 2021 and was selected with the fourth overall pick by the Raptors in the 2021 NBA draft.
 Barnes was named the NBA Rookie of the Year in 2022.
+In 2024, Barnes was named to the 2024 NBA All-Star Game, which was his first All-Star appearance.

 High school career

 As a freshman, Barnes played basketball for Cardinal Newman High School in West Palm Beach, Florida.
 He earned All-Area second team and MaxPreps Freshman All-American honors after leading Newman to a 19–8 record and the 5A regional semifinals.
 After the season, Barnes transferred to NSU University School in Fort Lauderdale, Florida, where he was teammates with Vernon Carey Jr., the nation's highest-ranked junior.

 As a sophomore, he helped his team to a 36–2 record and its first-ever Class 5A state title.
 Barnes led University School to a City of Palms Classic championship and was named tournament most valuable player (MVP) after posting 15 points and eight rebounds in the final versus top-ranked East High School.
 At GEICO Nationals, he averaged 21.3 points and 9.7 rebounds per game as University School finished as runners-up.
 In his junior season, Barnes averaged 13.1 points, seven rebounds and 4.8 assists per game, leading his team to a 27–5 record and a second straight 5A state title, despite Carey being sidelined for the championship game.
 The team included freshmen Taylor Hendricks and Jett Howard.

 On August 5, 2019, he announced that he was moving to Montverde Academy in Montverde, Florida, joining top recruits Cade Cunningham and Day'Ron Sharpe, for his senior season.
 Many analysts regarded his team as one of the greatest in high school basketball history.
 Barnes averaged 11.6 points, 6.5 rebounds and 4.6 assists per game, helping Montverde to a 25–0 record with an average margin of victory of 39 points.
 He received All-American first team honors from MaxPreps and Sports Illustrated.
 Barnes was selected to play in the McDonald's All-American Game, Jordan Brand Classic and Nike Hoop Summit, but all three games were canceled due to the COVID-19 pandemic.